Mathijs-Bakker/Extenject/README.md

 }
 ```

 Note that in this case BarInstaller is of type `Installer<>` (note the generic arguments) and not MonoInstaller, which is why we can simply call `BarInstaller.Install(Container)` and don't require that BarInstaller be added to our scene already.
 Any calls to BarInstaller.Install will immediately instantiate a temporary instance of BarInstaller and then call InstallBindings on it.
 This will repeat for any installers that this installer installs.
-Note also that when using the `Installer<>` base class, we always must pass in ourself as the generic argument to `Installer<>`.
+Note also that when using the `Installer<>` base class, we always must pass in ourselves as the generic argument to `Installer<>`.
 This is necessary so that the `Installer<>` base class can define the static method `BarInstaller.Install`.
 It is also designed this way to support runtime parameters (described below).

 One of the main reasons we use installers as opposed to just having all our bindings declared all at once for each scene, is to make them re-usable.
 This is not a problem for installers of type `Installer<>` because you can simply call `FooInstaller.Install` as described above for every scene you wish to use it in, but then how would we re-use a MonoInstaller in multiple scenes?